-The Emmaus community is blessed with leaders who strive to achieve the best for our students the best learning environment, the best practices, the best resources.
-But, most importantly, they contribute plentiful time and energy to hold true to the Emmaus spirit - the genuine care for each individual in all aspects of their being: academic, social and emotional.
+The Emmaus community is blessed with leaders who strive to achieve the best for our students: the best learning environment, the best practices, the best resources.
+But, most importantly, they contribute plentiful time and energy to hold true to the Emmaus spirit - the genuine care for each individual in all aspects of their being, academic, social and emotional.

-With a large amount of the year being impacted by the guidelines relating to COVID-19, our Leadership Team were charged with the task of creating a plan to support the ongoing learning of students in a remote environment, ensuring that the social and emotional factors and health and safety measures for students, staff and families were of paramount consideration.
-As the formal directions from DHHS, DET, CECV and CEO changed in response to the community impact our team responded in a timely, professional and considered manner.
+With a large amount of the year again being impacted by the guidelines relating to COVID-19, our Leadership Team took on the responsibility of planning to support the ongoing learning of students in a remote environment, ensuring that the social and emotional factors and health and safety measures for students, staff and families were part of the work across the school.
+As the formal directions from DHHS, DET, CECV and CEO changed in response to the community impact, our team responded in a timely, professional and considered manner.

-The priorities that resulted from our school review in 2019 have been instrumental in supporting staff to work on their own personal goals to improve their practice.
-Throughout the year staff have engaged in professional learning, reading and coaching as part of their work to improve student learning outcomes.
+Staff have continued to work on their own personal goals to improve their practice.
+Throughout the year, staff have engaged in professional learning, reading and coaching as part of their work to improve student learning outcomes.